The interface is present to have proper RMI annotation for implementations that possibly implement both of the specified interfaces.

 is zero, then no bytes are written.
 Otherwise,

-the character s[0]
+the character s[0] is written

-, and so on;
+first, then s[1], and so on;

-the last character written is s[s.length-1]
+the last character written is s[s.length-1].

 For each character, one byte is written,